 This is a nine-month taught course that can be taken as a free-standing degree, or as the first step towards doctoral research.

 You have the option of selecting a focus of study dependant on your knowledge of languages or on your primary interests in the field.
 Two basic pathways lead into each field of study, and you are expected to choose between them at the beginning of the course.

-The language training pathway offers intensive training in any one of the following ancient and medieval languages:
+The first is the language training pathway, which offers intensive training in any one of the following ancient and medieval languages:

-The second pathway, offering training in auxiliary disciplines, is designed for those who already have considerable competence in their chosen language and whose principal interests lie in history, art and archaeology or religion.
-You will receive instruction in one or two of a range of specialist auxiliary disciplines of papyrology, epigraphy, palaeography, numismatics, sigillography, or artefact studies (choosing to study either ceramics, metalware, ivories, codices or carved marbles) and you will choose a special subject from a list in your preferred subject area, ie in either history, art and archaeology, literature or religion.
+The second pathway, is designed for those who already have considerable competence in their chosen language and are able to read primary sources.
+You will receive instruction in one or two of a range of specialist auxiliary disciplines of papyrology, epigraphy, palaeography, numismatics, sigillography or artefact studies and you will choose a special subject from a list in your preferred subject area, ie in either history, art and archaeology, literature or religion.